developdenver/Talk-Prep-Workshop/README.md

-### Agile Talk Writing Process
-#### Improvise your talk out loud
-* Pretend any visual aids, statistics, examples, etc. already exist
-* It will be rough and rambly, potentially really short or really long- this is ok

-#### Reflect, Improve, Repeat
-* Where did the flow break?
-Where was it boring?
-Can you cut something out?
-Were there any jokes or examples you came up with that should definitely make it in?
-* What would you need to do it better next time?
-Slides?
-Facts?
-Code examples?
-A well-written phrase?
-How little can you get away with?
-* Keep the cycle time short- your second run should still be heavily improvised
-* After 3-7 iterations, your talk should be taking shape

 ### Objective 1: Identify the parts of a strong talk introduction
 * Culture Talk Exemplar: [Zero to SRE by Kim Schlesinger](https://www.youtube.com/watch?v=JEVssm9VqtA&list=PLbRoZ5Rrl5ldRwunyzYNj1BfudZDorIlN&index=33&t=0s)
     * Note: watch from the beginning to 2:15